bayer-science-for-a-better-life/pKAI/README.md

 ```
 @article{pkai,
-author = {Reis, Pedro B. P. S. and Vila-Viçosa, Diogo and Bertolini, Marco and Montanari, Floriane and Machuqueiro, Miguel and Clevert, Djork-Arné},
+author = {Reis, Pedro B. P. S. and Bertolini, Marco and Montanari, Floriane and Machuqueiro, Miguel and Clevert, Djork-Arné},
 title = {pKAI: A fast and interpretable deep learning approach to accurate electrostatics-driven pKa prediction},
 note = {in preparation}
 }